Security-Onion-Solutions/securityonion-docs/telemetry.rst

 Also, grids with license keys installed will include the license key identifier.
 Grids using the standard unprovisioned license do not have a license key identifier.

-Due to the nature of how internet web requests work, the originating IP address and related data is known at the time of the data collection.
+Due to the nature of how internet web requests work, the originating IP address and User-Agent information of the web browser as well as host referrer information is known at the time of the data collection.

 Network Parameters
 ~~~~~~~~~~~~~~~~~~